After adding a patch to the Viewer, the Properties panel will open with settings that all patch types share. The default patch type is Image.

 Aspect Ratio – Enter the desired aspect ratio to change the dimensions of the patch.
 The default is 1:1 (1.00).

-When the down or up faces are not located at -90º or 90º after leveling (e.g. drone/helicopter shots, one-shot cameras not on a tripod, etc.), you can select this setting to make sure, for example, that your logo (patch) always stays on the down or up face even after leveling is applied.
+Apply after leveling – When the down or up faces are not located at -90º or 90º after leveling (e.g. drone/helicopter shots, one-shot cameras not on a tripod, etc.), you can select this setting to make sure, for example, that your logo (patch) always stays on the down or up face even after leveling is applied.
+This is also used for Droplets and the Master Node.

 Type – Choose the type of patch to be used: